astronomer/docs/astro/executors.md

 ### Set defaults and limits for Kubernetes executor Pods in the Cloud UI

-You can configure the minimum and maximum resources that any Kubernetes executor Pod uses from the Cloud UI.
+You can configure the maximum resources that any Kubernetes executor Pod uses from the Cloud UI.
 Tasks that make requests above your resource quotas or **Max Pod Size** will fail.

 1. In the Cloud UI, select a Deployment.
 2. Click **Resource quotas**.